Coherent control through phonon anharmonicity

-Anharmonicity is particularly important in thermoelectric materials and controlling it, as well as the frequencies, lifetime, and dispersion of both acoustic and optical modes are utilized as control knobs for thermoelectric efficiency.\cite{toberer2011phonon} We chose to work with SnTe, a promising thermoelectric material\cite{brebrick1963anomalous}, whose anharmonicity is currently a topic of extensive study\cite{li2014phonon,wei2021phonon,lee2014resonant,ribeiro2018strong}.
+Anharmonicity is particularly important in thermoelectric materials and tuning it, as well as the frequencies, lifetime, and dispersion of both acoustic and optical modes are utilized as control knobs for thermoelectric efficiency.
+As an example, Toberer \textit{et al.} show that phonon scattering times from Umklapp and point defects scale as $\tau_U\sim\omega^{-2}$~and $\tau_{PD}\sim\omega^{-4}$~respectively\cite{toberer2011phonon}.
+This dependence of phonon scattering times on frequencies is directly related to the phonon thermal conductivity and thus affects their thermoelectric performance.
+We chose to work with SnTe and SnSe.
+SnTe is a promising thermoelectric material\cite{brebrick1963anomalous}, whose anharmonicity is currently a topic of extensive study\cite{li2014phonon,wei2021phonon,lee2014resonant,ribeiro2018strong}.
 Additionally, SnTe has recently gained further attention thanks to its topological crystalline insulator properties\cite{hsieh2012topological}.
-In this work, we directly measure the anharmonicity of a single phonon mode by utilizing double pump-probe spectroscopy, a technique used in the past to control phase transitions using light\cite{johnson2024all,horstmann2020coherent,maklar2023coherent}, to coherently control phonon oscillations\cite{teitelbaum2018direct,hu2018femtosecond,sasaki2018coherent}, and more.
+SnSe could be thought of as a lower symmetry, orthorhombic variant of the rock-salt NaCl-like structure of SnTe.
+In this work, we directly measure the anharmonicity of individual phonon modes by utilizing double pump-probe spectroscopy, a technique used in the past to control phase transitions using light\cite{johnson2024all,horstmann2020coherent,maklar2023coherent}, to coherently control phonon oscillations\cite{teitelbaum2018direct,hu2018femtosecond,sasaki2018coherent}, and more.
 Our findings reveal significant frequency shifts resulting from variations in oscillation amplitude.
-This method allows us to disentangle the contributions of different physical effects to ultrafast measurements using their temporal fingerprint such as thermal, electronic, and anharmonic effects on phonon behavior.
+This method allows us to disentangle and quantify the contributions of different physical effects to ultrafast measurements using their temporal fingerprint, such as thermal, electronic, and anharmonic effects on phonon behavior.